top of page

-Pretoria Art Association, Mackie Street: Open from 3 to 19 September 2020
+Pretoria Art Association, Mackie Street: 3 to 19 September 2020

 Opening address Enfolding by Mandy Conidaris (Director of outoftheCUBE art platform)

 The exhibition Enfolding is a visual echo of bittersweet memories and loss.
-Dr Gwen Miller, artist and senior lecturer in visual art at Unisa, reflects on sites and entities enveloped in experiences that are both traumatic and comforting, turning remembrances into tangible forms.
+Reflecting on sites and entities enveloped in experiences that are both traumatic and comforting, the works turn remembrances into tangible forms.
 Her creative process - working with multiple layers of ink or paint washes, rendering some images softly and others more precisely and specific - resembles her memory process.

-Pointing to the complexities of our lived experience, the exhibition title of Enfolding is also a homage to Gilles Deleuze' writing on The fold.
-The abstraction within works becomes an attempt to grapple with enfolding meaning and a measure of insight into the journey we travel in our bodies.
-Deleuze (1993: 86) writes about this limited expression:"Every nomad thus expresses the entire world, but obscurely and dimly because it is finite and the world is infinite...It is as if the depths of every nomad were made from an infinity of tiny folds (inflections) endlessly furling unfurling in every direction, so that the nomad's spontaneity resembles that of agitated sleepers who twist and turn on their mattresses.'"
+Pointing to the complexities of our lived experience, the exhibition title of “Enfolding” also finds an echo in Gilles Deleuze' (1993) writing on The fold: Leibniz and the Baroque.
+As such the abstraction within works becomes an attempt to grapple with enfolding meaning and searches for a measure of insight into the journey we travel in our bodies.
+Deleuze (1993: 86) describes the human being as "monad" (an indivisible entity), who is a full expression of the "world, but obscurely and dimly because it is finite and the world is infinite...It is as if the depths of every monad were made from an infinity of tiny folds (inflections) endlessly furling unfurling in every direction, so that the monad's spontaneity resembles that of agitated sleepers who twist and turn on their mattresses."
+Apart from the literal reference to folds and its implied complexity that relates to the theme of this exhibition, the works find resonance in the tone of dissonance as expressed in the fragmentation and sombre greys.
+Works such as Sorrow, Reading Harari: 21 lessons, and At the foot of the bed relate closely to deep-felt movement of shifting , seen in the organic shapes of the compositions and tension of layered spaces.
+The thread of all sorrows is compiled of cropped details from Renaissance paintings which portray lamentation, recognising the experience of bereavement as an expression through history.

 Extract of the poem Kindness by Naomi Shihab Nye, 1952.